AshennOne/AshennOne/README.md

 ## About Me

-- 🌟 Dawid, 20 years, junior who aims to be a fullstack or backend developer
+- 🌟 Dawid, 21 years, junior who aims to be a fullstack or backend developer
 - 🎓 from 2022 to present - SGGW - Computer Science
 - 💼 Employed
-- 🌱 I’m currently learning microservices architecture
+- 🌱 I’m currently speicalist at microservices architecture

 Thank you for visiting my GitHub profile!
 Have a wonderful day! 😊